Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 Unlike positional arguments, named arguments are matched by name directly to their respective formal parameters; this matching is performed separately for each function candidate.
 While the number of defaults (see [the MSC selection process][Choosing the most specific function from the overload candidate set]) does affect resolution process, the fact that some argument was or was not mapped as a named argument does not affect this process in any way.

+TODO(Named parameters actually influence the applicability of candidates)

 ### Calls with trailing lambda expressions